Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Rampardos.md

 ---
 Ability1: Mold Breaker
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME409.png
+BookShinyImageName: HOME409_s.png
 BoxSprite: SRD-BoxSprite-rampardos.png
+DexCategory: Head Butt Pokemon
+DexDescription: Its skull withstands any magnitude of impact.
+As a result, its brain never gets the chance to grow, this may have been the cause of its extinction.
+It is capable of rolling a truck over with a single strike.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 16
+  Feet: 5.2
+  Meters: 1.6
 HiddenAbility: Sheer Force
 HomeSprite: SRD-HomeSprite-rampardos.png
 Learnset: '[[SRD-Rampardos-Learnset]]'
 Legendary: 'No'
 Name: Rampardos
 Number: 409
+PrimaryEggGroup: Monster
+SecondaryEggGroup: ''
 Sprite: rampardos.png
 Type1: Rock
 Type2: ''
+Weight:
+  Hectograms: 1025
+  Kilograms: 102.5
+  Pounds: 226.0
 ---

 #PokeroleSRD/Pokedex